elizabeth-poggie/elizabeth-poggie/_content/notes/lab-1-intro-to-programming.md

 # The Problem

-# Getting Started

-Write a program called `TicTacToe` that allows a user to play Tic Tac Toe against an AI (the computer).
-You can assume that the user plays using the symbol `x`, while the AI uses the symbol `o`
+Write a program called `TicTacToe` that allows a user to play Tic Tac Toe against an AI.
+You can assume that the user plays using the symbol `x`, while the AI uses the symbol `o` :)

 # Problem Details